Stonesjtu/go-docker/README.md

     export GOD_PROCID = 2
     python go-d-watcher start

+Executables have *start* and *stop* commands to manage their execution (ran in background)

-For debug, it is possible to run processes in foreground with run option, or only one time (no loop) with option once.
+For debug, it is possible to run processes in foreground with *run* option, or only one time (no loop) with option *once*.

 Log level can be modified with env variable GOD_LOGLEVEL (DEBUG, INFO, ERROR)

+Executables

 ## Running in containers